Skip to main content

 Most mints reproduce by both runners and seeds.
 The runners run both over and under the ground, and the plants self-seed readily.
 This is sometimes referred to as an invasive growing pattern, although it certainly happens in the mints' native areas as well.

 If you love mints like I do, you may not see a problem with this!
-But once established, they also form a "root mat," a sturdy network of intertwined roots.
+But once established, they also form a root mat, a sturdy network of intertwined roots.
 The root mat can choke out other plants or keep them from rooting deeply enough.

 For these reasons, many people choose to grow mints exclusively in containers, not in the ground.
 For information on picking the right container for your mint, check out this article.